 Is I-766 the same as I-765?

 They are similar but not exactly the same.
-Form I-765 is the actual employment authorization document (the certificate that proves you’re eligible for employment) while the I-766 is the actual card that can also be used to prove work eligibility.
+Form I-765 is used to apply for the employment authorization identification document, while the I-766 is the actual card that can also be used to prove work eligibility.

 Is Form I-766 a visa?